emmawahl/facepai/readme.md

 Scripts for executing a filtering, clustering and identification pipeline for eDNA samples
 Emma Wahlberg, Swedish Museum of Natural History, 2019, emma.wahlberg@nrm.se

+**Citation:**
+Wahlberg, E. 2019.
+FACEPAI: a script for fast and consistent environmental DNA processing and identification.
+BMC Ecology 19: 51, doi:10.1186/s12898-019-0269-1.

 Documentation contents:
 1. Software prerequisites
 2. Introduction and how it works